danbev/learning-ai/notes/generative-deep-learning.md

 ```
  p(y|x)
 ```
-The goal is to model the probablity of a label y given some x (called an observation).
+The goal is to model the probability of a label y, given some x (called an observation).

-In generative deep learning the output is probabilistic and the output is sampled many time, we pass the input through the system multiple times that is and want to have different "suggestions".
-And here the goal is to generate a new image and not classify an existing image.
+In generative deep learning the output is probabilistic and the output is sampled many time, we pass the input through the system multiple times that is, and want to have different "suggestions".
+And here the goal is to generate a new image (or something like text, video, music etc) and not classify an existing image.

 ```
  p(x)
 ```